 Plaintiff filed this case in June 2018, raising a similar array of allegations-many vague-about the Board's allegedly discriminatory and retaliatory actions.
 See generally Dkt.
 1 (Compl.).
-Most saliently, Plaintiff alleges that the Board altered her job responsibilities by: (1) requiring her to work with several forms of multimedia, instead of the radio translations to which she was accustomed; and (2) requiring her to conduct "translations not [only] from English to Pashto" as she had previously done, "but also from Pashto to English."
+Most saliently, Plaintiff alleges that the Board altered his job responsibilities by: (1) requiring him to work with several forms of multimedia, instead of the radio translations to which he was accustomed; and (2) requiring him to conduct "translations not [only] from English to Pashto" as he had previously done, "but also from Pashto to English."
 Dkt.
-21 at 4 (Am.
-Compl. ¶ 14).
+20 at 4 (Am.
+Compl. ¶ 13).
 Completing these new responsibilities, Plaintiff alleges, was possible "only [for] the newly trained and younger staff."
 Id.
 The senior staff, in turn, were left "to either retire or be fired for failing to complete assignments."
-Id. at 5 (Am.
-Compl. ¶ 14).
+Id.